wei-hsuan-cheng/ocs2_ros2/doc/moblie_manipulator/model/mobile_manipulator_model.md

   - End-effector pose constraint: `ocs2_mobile_manipulator/src/MobileManipulatorInterface.cpp:188`
   - Joint‑limit soft constraints: `ocs2_mobile_manipulator/src/MobileManipulatorInterface.cpp:500`

-## OCS2 MPC Formulation
+## 2. OCS2 MPC Formulation

 For this demo there is a single domain (no mode switches).
-Using the [OCS2 denotation](https://leggedrobotics.github.io/ocs2/getting-started.html), the OCP solved by the MPC is
+Using the [OCS2](https://leggedrobotics.github.io/ocs2/getting-started.html) denotation and formulation, the OCP solved by the MPC is

 $$
 \begin{aligned}